One of the saddest experiences of growing up in a South African township is the level of violence that sometimes leads to injury or even loss of life.

 Of course, the problems didn’t all start after 1994, even before 1994 and mostly during school holidays, the lack of activities for what seems to be the majority of the township kids and youths was and still is a living reality.

-Another sector that showed promise especially from the 1980s to the early 1990s was that of township youth structures, such as youth clubs, boy cups, scouts, brownies (for girls) and girl guides formed part of popular township kids & youth culture.
+Another sector that showed promise, especially from the 1980s to the early 1990s, was that of township youth structures, such as youth clubs, boy cups, scouts, brownies (for girls), and girl guides formed part of popular township kids & youth culture.

-Their reality is that youth and children in South Africa are experiencing serious neglect as most are not just unemployed, but have been failed by a system that doesn’t pass the test when it comes to nurturing them in activities that they are entitled to in terms of
+Their reality is that youth and children in South Africa are experiencing serious neglect as most are not just unemployed, but have been failed by a system that doesn’t pass the test when it comes to nurturing them in activities that they are entitled to in terms of national and international laws.

 In the post-1994 dispensation, some programmes for children and youths have been available to mostly a few, while some others have been grossly neglected.